 Canvas

-But, the fabric I order from XYZ company doesn't have varying color vibrancy.
+But the fabric I order from XYZ company doesn't have varying color vibrancy.
 Why does yours?

 I cannot fully answer that for you.
 I can share with you that in America, we are regulated regarding environmental impact, so using an environmentally friendly printing process is important.
-You might be ordering fabric that is printed, or dyed overseas where attention to environmental impact is not as important or regulated.
-According to Fortune Business Insights, Asia Pacific dominates the Textile Export industry.
-This is not only the fabric they manufacture but includes printing (while less common) and dyeing (more common).
+You might be ordering fabric that is printed or dyed overseas where attention to environmental impact or health impact is not as important or regulated.

 American digitally printed fabric is on the rise, but we still import a great deal of fabric from overseas.
 Digitally printing fabric is a fairly new process, but it has really opened up the market, and as the market shifts new technology will arise, and digitally printed fabrics will continue to improve as technology improves.